 - Take Stock at the End of Summer.
 At the end of summer it’s easy to remember the garden’s progress.
 Your observations of the past season are still visible: where to add a tall spiky plants, which areas needed more ground cover, spots that could use more early seasons blooms, and so on.
 Plan ahead.
 Determine which plants you need, and order early.

 - When to Plant.
 Plant roots need time to become established.
-Plants should be installed at least six weeks before the ground freezes.
+Ideally, plants should be installed at least six weeks before the ground freezes.
 We start shipping plants during the second week of September.
 The further North you live, the earlier you should plant.
-Ordering plants in late July or early August will ensure an earlier delivery, and you’ll have the best plant selection, too.

 - Plant Spring Ephemerals in Early Fall.
 Spring-blooming perennials are best planted early in the fall.
 Planting in the fall while the soil is still warm will give the roots enough time establish properly.
 This allows the plants to emerge from well established roots, with a stronger start, the following spring.